-Coming off the long weekend you likely had an opportunity yesterday to contemplate your own style of “professional attack.”
-Some of us—perhaps yours truly, for example—chose to ease back into the workweek with the measured ease of barbecue-engorged elephant seal, infinitesimally inching its way back towards the ocean, taking all day until finally ready to plunge back into the choppy waters of professional obligation.
-Then, there were those who dove in headfirst with no hesitation, ready to start kicking ass and taking names from the get-go.
+Coming off the recent holiday weekend, you perhaps had an opportunity to contemplate your own style of “professional attack” heading back into the workweek.
+Some of us chose to ease in with the measured ease of barbecue-engorged elephant seal infinitesimally inching its way back towards the ocean, taking all day until finally ready to plunge back into the choppy waters of professional obligation.
+And then there were those who dove in headfirst with no hesitation—ready to start kicking ass and taking names from the get-go.

 If that second category sounds more like you, chances are you’d make an excellent film producer, if you aren’t one already.
-And if so, hopefully you already know that we’re less than one week away (!!!) from the non-Member deadline to apply to the 2020 Film Independent Producing Lab.
-June 4 (aka next Tuesday) is the non-Member deadline.
-The extended deadline for Film Independent Members is Tuesday, June 18—what are you waiting for?
+If so, hopefully you already know that tomorrow is the non-Member deadline to apply to the 2021 Film Independent Producing Lab—July 15.
+The extended deadline for Film Independent Members is Tuesday, June 31.

 Maybe you’re wondering: “What is the Producing Lab, exactly?”
-We could tell you, of course.
-But why let us yap on about it when you can hear directly from one of Film Independent’s 2019 Producing Lab Fellows, Lauren McBride.
-Below (in both video and written form) McBride—whose 2019 Lab project, Selah and the Spades, is currently in post-production—shares her experience as part of the 2019 edition of the intensive artist development program.
+We could tell you, but why let us yap on about it when you can hear directly from one of Film Independent’s 2019 Producing Lab Fellows, Lauren McBride.
+Below—whose 2019 Lab project Selah and the Spades is now complete and available on Amazon Prime—shares her experience as part of the 2019 edition of the intensive artist development program.
 Enjoy!

 “There are not many opportunities for producers to receive a lab experience during post-production.
 Most lab programs (rightfully) support producers through the onerous and mystifying process of financing and developing their first film, and this time is crucial to the success of the project.
 However, once the money is raised and production is over what comes next is filled with its own mystery and complexity.
 So I count myself very fortunate to have been one of the first producers to bring a project in post-production through Film Independent’s Producing Lab.